 The Developmental Education program at Daytona State helps students develop the skills essential for academic success.
 The curriculum emphasizes reading, communicating and learning through writing, basic mathematical concepts and effective life and study skills.
-Developmental Education consists of non-college credit courses in reading, writing and mathematics and four college credit courses, Intermediate Algebra and Dynamics of Student Success, Critical Reading Techniques and English Grammar, all of which can be used toward the A.A. degree.
-Students who place into REA0017/0017L are required to take Dynamics of Student Success, SLS1122, during their first semester at Daytona State.
+Developmental Education consists of non-college credit courses in reading, writing and mathematics and three college credit courses, Intermediate Algebra, Critical Reading Techniques and English Grammar, all of which can be used toward the A.A. degree.

 A student who entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma or a student who is serving as an active duty member of any branch of the U.S. Armed Services is not required to take the common placement test and is not required to enroll in developmental education.